beratzorlu/Craftworks/README.md

 ## Testing

 The testing procedure began immediately after the deployment of the website on [GitHub Pages](https://pages.github.com/).
-Early deployment was import to ensure the reliability of the features available in the project before moving on to implementing further elements.
+Early deployment was important to ensure the reliability of the features available in the project before moving on to implementing further elements.
 Friends and family were important players in the testing process who were happy to constantly play with the deployed website to see if they can find issues and suggest improvements; I am grateful for their commitment and help.

 - ### User Stories Testing